pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/GeneralInterfaceFeatures/ContextSensitiveMenus(csmClickmenu)/Index.rst

 This would disable the "Show" and "Edit" items in the CSM when showed in the page tree.

-There are `more options described in the document "TSconfig" <../Sites /typo3/doc_core_tsconfig/doc/manual.sxw#-%3EOPTIONS%7Coutline>`_ .
+There are :ref:`more options described in the document "TSconfig"
+<t3tsconfig:useroptions>` .

 Technical details